Masterpiece Arms 9mm Defender (MPA 30) Pistol

 Then and Now

 A lot has changed between then and now.
 The so-called assault weapons ban expired in 2004, and quality magazines are readily available for most firearms.
 STEN magazines are neither inexpensive nor abundant, surplus stocks having dried up.
-Masterpiece Arms primarily focuses on high-end precision rifles and chassis systems, but they still make MAC-style pistols in 9mm and 5.7x28mm under their “Defender” line.
+Masterpiece Arms primarily focuses on high-end precision rifles and chassis systems, but under their “Defender” line, they still make the MAC 10 9mm and MAC 10 5.7x28mm.

 MPA 30 (Masterpiece Arms 9mm Defender) Pistol Review